Timothyyt/Brush-Question/Lintcode575.md

 # Difficulties:
 1. The stack needs to contain several types of elements: int, string, and char, how to achieve it?

-**Solution**: Use Stack<Object> stack.
+**Solution**: Store Object in stack.
 But do remember to cast stack.pop() to the proper type.
-If no cast is done, the type of stack.pop() will be  Object, resulting in imcompatile type error
+If no cast is done, the type of stack.pop() will be  Object, resulting in imcompatile type error.<br/> https://www.geeksforgeeks.org/integer-valueof-vs-integer-parseint-with-examples/

 2. How to pop the elements between left and right brackets?
 In other words, How to stop popping when stack.peek() is a number.